gotursix/schelettw/README.md

-#Schelet proiect tw MVC PHP
+# Schelet project tw MVC PHP
+Use it in sec. sem

+## Done things :